SassyFatCat/node-db4-project/README.md

 - `GET /api/recipes/:id/shoppingList`: a list of ingredients and quantites for a single recipe
 - `GET /api/recipes/:id/instructions`: a correctly ordered list of how to prepare a single recipe
 - `GET /api/ingredients/:id/recipes`: all recipes in the system that utilize a single ingredient

+Notes to self:
+- server = express()
+- use middleware, routes
+- Create migrations, seeds, write the database config file
+- pass the config to knex() and export to whatever file needs access to the database